 - Jr. Core Moderator

-An alumna of Judge Memorial’s class of 1993, Joan Jensen has been an educator for Judge Memorial since 2001.
+An alumna of Judge Memorial’s class of 1993, Joan Brand has been an educator for Judge Memorial since 2001.
 She teaches AP U.S. History and World History.
 Additionally, she oversees the graduation committee, moderates the Judge bowling club, yearbook, and advises the Judge Junior Core.
-When not with her students, Ms. Jensen enjoys bowling, singing, and spending time with her children.
+When not with her students, Ms. Brand enjoys bowling, singing, and spending time with her children.

-For Ms. Jensen, her favorite part of teaching is "her students".
+For Ms. Brand, her favorite part of teaching is "her students."
 She hopes that she can be a source of motivation for her students, in a similar way that one of her own high school teachers was for her, “Dan John as a teacher inspired me daily to be a better person when I was his student.”

-One of Ms. Jensen's favorite quotes comes from Emily Dickinson:
+One of Ms. Brand's favorite quotes comes from Emily Dickinson:

 If I can stop one heart from breaking,

 I shall not live in vain;

 If I can ease one life the aching,

 Unto his nest again,